danielfcollier/website-js-registration-system-logic/README.md

 ### Live Database

-A [Google Sheets](mylink.com) integrated with the website through a Apps Script endpoint.
+A [Google Sheets](mylink.com) integrated with the website through an Apps Script endpoint.

 The code in provided in this [repository](mylink.com).